Sam Trautman: Novel character

 Trautman is first introduced as a character in the 1972 novel, First Blood.
 As Rambo is being hunted by Sheriff Wilfred Teasle, Trautman arrives and introduces himself as director of the Green Beret program that trained Rambo.
 Trautman helps reorganize the National Guard units to better track Rambo.
 In the end, when Rambo has returned to Teasle's town and both men have been mortally wounded, Trautman finishes Rambo off with a shotgun, and then tells the dying Teasle this.

 Trautman's relationship to Rambo in the novel sharply contrasts that portrayed in the movie of the same name.
 In the book, Rambo barely remembers Trautman, and in fact, after hearing his voice, he strains to recall him.
 Trautman then identifies himself as "Director of the school that trained you" over the car radio.
-In the book, Rambo does not reply to him, and, in fact, says to himself, "The Bastard.
+In the book, Rambo does not reply to him, and says to himself, "The Bastard.
 Turning on your own kind [referencing Trautman's assistance to Teasle]."
 Their one significant interaction comes at the end of the book, when Trautman tells Teasle that he "took the top of his [Rambo's] head off with this shotgun."